Vietnam.vn - Nền tảng quảng bá Việt Nam

 On August 6, the White House increased import tariffs on goods from India to 25%, bringing the total tariff on one of America's most important trading partners to 50%.
 The regulation officially takes effect at the end of this month.

-Notably, Apple's smartphones are exempt from new tariffs imposed by President Donald Trump, marking a major victory for the tech giant as it approaches its most important time of the year: the launch of new iPhones in September each year, followed by the holiday season.
+Notably, Apple's smartphones are exempt from new tariffs imposed by President Donald Trump, marking a significant victory for the tech giant as it approaches its most important time of the year: the launch of new iPhones in September each year, followed by the holiday season.

 That doesn't mean tariffs won't hurt.
 Apple CEO Tim Cook said tariffs will likely cost the company $1.1 billion this quarter.

-However, analysts say Apple still has bigger concerns going forward, such as its future product strategy and its approach to artificial intelligence (AI), a growing area where the tech giant is said to be lagging.
+However, analysts say Apple still has bigger concerns going forward, such as its future product strategy and its approach to artificial intelligence (AI), a growing field where the tech giant is said to be lagging.

 Tariffs are a barrier but a controllable one